PremKarki128/MSR-II/README.md

 ## Software:
 ### Requirements Define by Auther
 Ubuntu System:
-  Python version 3.5 or newer \n
+  -Python version 3.5 or newer \n
-  TensorFlow version 1.5 or newer \n
+  -TensorFlow version 1.5 or newer \n
-  For GPU system : cuDNN version 0.7 or latest
+  -For GPU system : cuDNN version 0.7 or latest

 ### Used System to reproduce
- Windows Subsystem for Linux 20.04 on Window 10
+ -Windows Subsystem for Linux 20.04 on Window 10 -Python Version: 3.8.5
- Python Version: 3.8.5
- TensorFlow Version: 2.4.1
+ -TensorFlow Version: 2.4.1

 # Process